This is the 2nd post in my Titanic series

 At this point in time, no evidence has ever come to light Murdoch was not the officer seen committing suicide.
 His most notable defender, well-respected passenger Archibald Gracie, admitted that he didn’t even know Murdoch by sight.
-While we will never know for certain, there are enough testimonies to suggest that perhaps this seasoned seaman, who was on board his first ship at age 15, wasn’t able to face the final torment of freezing to death or drowning.
-Or perhaps he felt such crushing guilt over the tragedy he helped set in motion that he felt a “self execution” was justified.
+While we will never know for certain, there are enough testimonies to suggest that perhaps this seasoned seaman, who was on board his first ship at age 15, felt such crushing guilt over the tragedy he partially helped to in motion that he felt justified in ending his life.

-#4 What really happened in the wireless room?
+#4 What happened in the wireless room?
 We know there was a scuffle in the Marconi room as the ship foundered, but what exactly happened is simply not clear.
-The only surviving witness kept changing his story!
+This is largely because the only surviving witness kept changing his story!

 Wireless operator and survivor Harold Bride stated that he came upon a gripping scene in the room when he went to check on his colleague, young Jack Phillips.
 Bravely tapping out the distress calls, Phillips had no idea that a stoker was sneaking up from behind, intending to take away his life belt, by force if necessary.
 Bride’s actual words were “I had to do it.
 I could not let that coward die a decent sailor’s death, so I shot him down and left him alone there in the wireless coop to go down with the hulk of the ship.
 He is there yet, the only one in the wireless room where Phillips, a real hero, worked madly to save the lives of two thousand…”